opalj/java-bytecode-disassembler/README.md

     display its 3-Address-Code by clicking on "Show 3-Address-Code (Method)"
     * Fixed a bug where 3-Address-Code for files with irregular characters wasn't displayed correctly.
-* v0.11.0 - Feature: Add option to show 3-Address-Code to context menu
-    * If you right-click a .class file in the file tree, you have the option to "Show 3-Address-Code" now.
-* v0.10.1 - Fix: Add scroll-bar, increase text size (outline-view)
-    * Previously, large classes couldn't be viewed in their entirety in the outline-view.
-This has been fixed by adding a scroll-bar.
-    * The text size in outline-view has been increased to make it more easily readable and to match it the larger space, which the outline-view offers.
 * For a full list see: [CHANGELOG.md](https://github.com/nicolas-mosch/java-bytecode-disassembler/blob/master/CHANGELOG.md)